Couch bound, too tired to extend the extreme effort (heavy sigh) of loading and unloading DVDs, I watched DVR shows and live TV.

 Add in a new trend and I’m looking to my female readers to provide input on how you feel about it.

 Because I don’t get it.
-(But then, I don’t get big purses and frequently ask friends just what is it they’re carrying around in those massive satchels.)
+(But then, I don’t get big purses and frequently ask friends what are they carrying around in those massive satchels.)

 I call foul on the following until you convince me they’re a great idea.